Advanced Topics

 cq, clVector{Float64}Cost coefficients (quadratic, linear)

-c_shedVector{Float64}Load-shedding cost per bus
+c_shedVector{Float64}Load shedding cost per bus

-ref_busIntReference bus index (sequential)
+ref_busIntPreferred reference bus index (sequential)

 tauFloat64Regularization parameter